VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Improve Submittal of Land Surveys to Vermont Land Survey Library

-The Vermont [Land Survey Library](https://maps.vcgi.vermont.gov/landsurveylibrary/) is a digital repository for land surveys maintained by VCGI as part of the Parcel Program but is maintained separately from parcel data.
-The library consists of a web map that displays the general location of a land survey with its related information (e.g., date of land survey, town name, and the name of the land surveyor) stored in a pop-up table.
+The Vermont [Land Survey Library](https://maps.vcgi.vermont.gov/landsurveylibrary/) is a repository for digital copies of land surveys maintained by VCGI as part of the Parcel Program but is maintained separately from parcel data.
+The library consists of a web map that displays the general location of a land survey with its related information.

-The library was developed in accordance with the amendment of [27 V.S.A. § 341](https://legislature.vermont.gov/statutes/section/27/005/00341) by the passing of Act 38 in 2019 requiring a land survey for a property line change, including a property line adjustment or a subdivision, effective January 1, 2020.
-In addition to this mandatory practice for all Vermont municipalities, sections [27 V.S.A. §1401](https://legislature.vermont.gov/statutes/section/27/017/01401) and  [27 V.S.A. §1403](https://legislature.vermont.gov/statutes/section/27/017/01403) require a digital copy of a land survey to be submitted to the library by a licensed land surveyor or a municipal official.
-While there is no legal requirement, land surveys predating the amendment can be submitted to the library by a licensed land surveyor or a municipal official.
+The library was developed in accordance with the amendment of [27 V.S.A. § 341](https://legislature.vermont.gov/statutes/section/27/005/00341) by the passing of Act 38 in 2019 requiring a land survey for a property line change, including a boundary line adjustment or a subdivision, effective January 1, 2020.
+In addition to this mandatory practice for all Vermont municipalities (which includes those without development regulations), sections [27 V.S.A. §1401](https://legislature.vermont.gov/statutes/section/27/017/01401) and [27 V.S.A. §1403](https://legislature.vermont.gov/statutes/section/27/017/01403) require a digital copy of a land survey to be submitted to the library by a licensed land surveyor or a municipal official.
+While there is no legal requirement that applies to them, land surveys predating January 1, 2020 can be submitted to the library by a licensed land surveyor or a municipal official.
 Others working in the public sector may also submit a land survey to the library (e.g., the Vermont Agency of Transportation).

 As of December 10, 2024: